Yes, you read that correctly, waterfalls in Texas!

 Beef Creek Falls, Jasper

-Beef Creek Falls in Jasper, Texas is located on Hog Creek that stands 15-feet tall.
+Beef Creek Falls in Jasper, Texas, is located on Hog Creek and stands 15 feet tall.

-The creek empties into the Sam Rayburn Reservoir, in East Texas.
-This fall does require a guided tour if you would like to visit.
+The creek empties into the Sam Rayburn Reservoir in East Texas.
+This fall, you will need a guided tour if you would like to visit.

 Upper and Lower Falls, McKinney Falls State Park

-Another fabulous waterfall near Austin, the upper and lower falls at McKinney Falls State Park offer visitor a chance to see another of the waterfalls in Texas and enjoy a day swimming and fishing in the state park.
+Another fabulous waterfall near Austin, the Upper and Lower Falls at McKinney Falls State Park, offers visitors a chance to see another of the waterfalls in Texas and enjoy a day swimming and fishing in the state park.

-Before heading out to the upper and lower falls of McKinney Falls State Park, take note that you need a reservation to enter.
-Once you arrive there is a $6 fee for visitors 13 and older.
+Before heading out to McKinney Falls State Park’s upper and lower falls, note that you need a reservation to enter.
+Once you arrive, visitors 13 years and older are charged a $6 fee.

 Once inside, the hike to the falls is just over a mile.